Sneha25-bit/well-bot/README.md

 npm run preview      # Preview production build npm run lint         # Run ESLint
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions:
-- Check the `INTEGRATION_GUIDE.md` for detailed setup instructions
-- Review the API documentation above
-- Check the troubleshooting section in the integration guide

-## 🎯 What's Next?

-Potential enhancements:
-- Real-time notifications for medicine reminders
-- Push notifications for mobile devices
-- Advanced AI integration with external health APIs
-- Data export/import functionality
-- Multi-language support
-- Advanced analytics and reporting
-- Integration with wearable devices
-- Telemedicine features

----

 **Built with ❤️ for better health and wellness management**